ufal/UMR/papers/2025-data-release-notes-2-0.md

          :ARG1 (v/ housle 'violin')))
 coref (s :same-entity w)

 The same principle is used also for relative pronominal adverbs (as *kde, kudy, kam* 'where', *kdy* 'when').
-For example, in *Oblasti, kde se používal krokydolit ,  … .* 'Areas where the crocidolite was used … .', the relative adverb *kde* 'where ' is merged with its antecedent *oblast* 'area'; the whole relative clause is attached using the inverse role (place-of):
+For example, in *Oblasti, kde se používal krokydolit , …* 'Areas where the crocidolite was used …', the relative adverb *kde* 'where ' is merged with its antecedent *oblast* 'area'; the whole relative clause is attached using the inverse role (place-of):

 (o/ oblast 'area'					(o/ oblast 'area'
 :mod (p/ používat-001 'use'			:place-of (p/ používat-001 'use'
 :place	(k2/kde) 'where'				:ARG1 (k/ krokydolit)))
 :ARG1 (k/ krokydolit))) 'crocidolite'
-coref (o :same-entity k2)
+:coref (o :same-entity k2)

 **Warnings:**

 - UMR does not recognize cataphoric reference (i.e., reference to an expression that appears later in the text).
 For all such instances, the relation is changed to the anaphoric one (and left for further analysis).
 - Coreferential relations between events are only sporadically captured in the PDT-C thus this type is rare (and under-annotated) in the current version of the UMR data.
 - The coreference relation between coordinated structures (see sect.
 I.3.1) needs more detailed analysis.
 For this version, the UMR annotation reproduces the PDT-C annotation, i.e., the coreferential links may interconnect the whole coordinated structures (not individual coordinated members).
-For example, in *Marie vzala Vlastu do divadla, kde na ně čekal Marek* 'Marie took Vlasta to the theatre, where Marek was waiting for them', the pronoun *(na) ně* '(for) them' refers both to *Marie* and to *Vlasta* (from the PDT manual, [Mikuková et al., 2006](https://ufal.mff.cuni.cz/pdt2.0/doc/manuals/en/t-layer/html/index.html)).
+For example, in *Marie vzala Vlastu do divadla, kde na ně čekal Marek* 'Marie took Vlasta to the theater, where Marek was waiting for them', the pronoun *(na) ně* '(for) them' refers both to *Marie* and to *Vlasta* (from the PDT manual, [Mikulová et al., 2006](https://ufal.mff.cuni.cz/pdt2.0/doc/manuals/en/t-layer/html/index.html)).
 However, in many cases, coreference chains include discourse concepts (both in the role of an anaphor/cataphor and antecedent/postcedent).
-These cases should be analysed and their transfer refined in the future versions.
+These cases should be analyzed and their transfer refined in the future versions.
 - With reciprocal constructions, characterized by a special node label (\#Rcp) and a coreferential relation among two (or more) nodes in PDT, the coreference is indicated in the document-level annotation (despite typically interlinking nodes within a single sentence).
 The conversion deserves a refinement in future versions.
 - Though the PDT stores information on the bridging anaphora (as, e.g., part-whole relation), which is relevant for the :subset-of relation, this information is not used at this stage.
 - Coreferences crossing the sentence boundary are treated within the document-level representation (sect.
 II.1).